-The Baltimore oriole is a brilliantly colored songbird welcome in many yards and gardens.
+The Baltimore oriole is a brilliantly colored orange songbird welcome in many yards and gardens.
 Once combined with its western counterpart as a single species, the northern oriole, the Baltimore oriole today is recognized as a distinct species and is a member of the Icteridae bird family.
 As the state bird of Maryland, this oriole is very familiar, but there are always more Baltimore oriole facts to learn.

 - Scientific Name: Icterus galbula